holochain/holosqape/README.md

 let app = Container.instantiate(dnaHash)
-// app is actually a C++ object that wraps the Rust Holochain instance app.name() // -> App name defined in DNA app.start() // starts the instance's event loop and later will start the network node and DHT (not implement in Rust yet) let result = app.call("zome name", "capability name", "function name", "parameters") // runs the zome function which invovles interpreting the app's WASM code
+// app is actually a C++ object that wraps the Rust Holochain instance app.name() // -> App name defined in DNA app.start() // starts the instance's event loop and later will start the network node and DHT (not implemented in Rust yet) let result = app.call("zome name", "capability name", "function name", "parameters") // runs the zome function which invovles interpreting the app's WASM code
 ```